 11. Holograms can be used for data storage such as holographic memory.
 The entire contents of the Library of Congress can be stored in the area the size of a sugar cube.

-Holograms in Communication Arts
+Holograms in Graphic Arts and Communication Technology

 As a tool for visual communication, holograms provide the ultimate in realism, and also in the abstract.
 With a hologram, two solid three dimensional objects can both occupy the same three dimensional space, at the same time.
 So situations that are not physically possible in the "real" world, are possible with holograms.
 This certainly leads to some fanciful work by artists!
 Products can be depicted as if they were physically present, except that your hand passes right through the images.
 Full-color, computer-generated holograms are becoming better all the time, as computer processing capabilities increase.
 And true holographic television has been demonstrated on a small experimental scale.
 With the advent of diode lasers, more amateur and hobbyist holographers are now setting up their own hologram studios, very similar to the amateur and hobbyist photography boom of the 1950's, '60's, and '70's.
 While holograms on product packaging has declined in recent years, the use of holograms for product security and authentication continues to grow.